 You can run queries against the data on the dataset page, or add it to a project where you can transform and merge the dataset to create and download new tables.

 It might be the case that this dataset's administrator allows users to download it directly to their computer.
-You can view any download options by clicking the Download button in the right box of the dataset page.
+If you have data access, you can view any download options by clicking the Download option in the menu on any table.